ome/omero-documentation/developers/Omero/Grid.rst

 The deployment descriptors provided define which "servers" are started on which "nodes".
 For example the
 :source:`default <etc/grid/default.xml>` descriptor
-configures the "master" node to start the
-`OmeroBlitz </ome/wiki/OmeroBlitz>`_ server, the Glacier2 router for firewalling, as well as a single processor "Processor0".
+configures the "master" node to start the OmeroBlitz server, the Glacier2 router for firewalling, as well as a single processor "Processor0".
 The master node is also configured via
 :source:`master.cfg <etc/master.cfg>` to host the